EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

 --------------

-Although not strictly necessary, creating an `Anaconda virtual environment <https://www.anaconda.com/what-is-anaconda/>`_ is highly
-recommended: it will isolate users and developers from changes occuring on their operating system, and from conflicts between python packages.
-It ensures reproducibility from day to day.
+Although not strictly necessary, creating an `Anaconda virtual environment <https://www.anaconda.com/what-is-anaconda/>`_ is highly recommended.
+Anaconda will isolate users and developers from changes occuring on their operating system, and from conflicts between python packages.
+It also ensures reproducibility from day to day.

 Create a virtual env including python with: